-Chinese Fire Drill Posted by Stephen on Aug 30, 2011 in School
+Chinese Fire Drill Posted by Stephen on Aug 30, 2011 in Uncategorized

 Well it’s back to school, and you know what that means: orientation.
 The following is orientation for an “Earthquake Evacuation Drill” which is essentially a fire drill or 消防演习 (xiāo fáng yǎn xí).
 I figured it would be a good reason to get out of the teacher’s office, so I grabbed my video camera or 摄像机 (shèxiàngjī), expecting something interesting to materialize.
 I was not disappointed.